 The central bank conducts open market operations at its own initiative, following a previously published schedule or at any moment it deems suitable, with the voluntary participation of credit institutions.
 By open market operations, the central bank affects the liquidity of the banking system and interest rate trends on the money market, thus controlling the price and/or the supply of reserve money (money in the banks' accounts with the central bank).
-By purchasing assets from banks, the central bank increases the liquidity in the system and prompts a decrease of interest rates on the market, while by selling assets to the banks, it achieves the opposite effect.
+By purchasing assets from the banks or granting loans to the banks, the central bank increases the liquidity in the system and prompts a decrease of interest rates on the market, while by selling assets to the banks or collecting deposits from the banks, it achieves the opposite effect.

 Open market operations may be performed as:

-- reverse operations, meaning that the transaction of asset purchase (sale) at the current date and the transaction of resale (repurchase) of same assets at a prearranged future date are arranged simultaneously.
-In that case, the difference between the purchase price and the sale price constitutes the price of the use of funds during the period of operation duration, which is mostly expressed in the form of the nominal interest rate and which affects the trends in other interest rates on the market
+- Reverse operations, i.e. transactions with a pre-arranged maturity, such as the granting of loans to the banks or repo transactions where transactions of asset purchase (sale) at the current date and the transactions of resale (repurchase) of same assets at a prearranged future date are arranged simultaneously.
+In case of repo transactions, the difference between the purchase price and the sale price constitutes the price of the use of funds during the period of operation duration, which is most often expressed in the form of a nominal interest rate (such as the case of the granting of loans), and which affects the trends in other interest rates on the market;

 In terms of frequency and purpose, open market operations may be:

 - regular, meaning that their frequency is scheduled in advance and known;

 - fine-tuning operations, meaning that they are conducted as required;

 - structural, meaning that they are conducted in situations in which it is necessary to act due to structural changes in liquidity.